 2020 will provide an interesting mix of stable driver pairings from the previous season, as well as some intriguing new partnerships.

 So with that in mind, PlanetF1 takes a look at all of the 2020 drivers and predicts who will win the battle for points against their team-mates, starting with the guys over at Alfa Romeo, Haas and Williams.

-The Finn as we know is a wise old head, and in 2020 he is set to become the wisest of them all – at the British Grand Prix Raikkonen will take over from Rubens Barrichello as the most experienced F1 driver of all time.
+The Finn as we know is a wise old head, and in 2020 he is set to become the wisest of them all – if the calendar surpasses 12 races, Raikkonen will take over from Rubens Barrichello as the most experienced F1 driver of all time.

 That honour doesn’t really excite him, he’s made that clear, but the C39 showed in pre-season testing that it could have the performance to put a rare smile on his face.